cyberseef/Artificial-Intelligence-Labs/README.md

 # Artificial-Intelligence-Labs
 Spring-2023

-These are a work in progress will be uploaded in weekly iterations.
+This is a work in progress will be uploaded in weekly iterations.